rpoleski/MulensModel/developers_board.md

     * central and planetary caustic properties: [Chung et al. 2005](https://ui.adsabs.harvard.edu/abs/2005ApJ...630..535C/abstract) and [Han 2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...638.1080H/abstract)
     * consider using Utils.complex\_fsum() in BinaryLens functions: \_jacobian\_determinant\_ok\_WM95()
     * faster hexadecapole using [Cassan 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3993C/abstract) ([code](https://github.com/ArnaudCassan/microlensing/blob/master/microlensing/multipoles.py))
-    * there should be an option for the user to ignore "wrong number of solutions" error and replace it with a warning
+    * there should be an option for the user to ignore "wrong number of solutions" error and replace it with a warning or dismiss it fully
-    * there should be a way to change the "wrong number of solutions" error into warning or dismiss it fully
-    * error message for not 3 or 5 images - give diagnostics first
     * error message for not 3 or 5 images - This can be improved by checking the denominators in the equation (before polynomial is fully formed - see Zoey's Mathematica notes)
     * error message for not 3 or 5 images - in "Consider ..." note that one must use Model.set\_magnification\_methods() for epochs far from peak
     * VBBL additional parameter so that it works for huge source and tiny caustic